 File my GST/HST return

-- How do you get a GST/HST return?
+- When do I file a GST/HST return?

-- When do you file your GST/HST return?
+- How do I get a GST/HST return?

-- How do you file your GST/HST return?
+- How do I file a GST/HST return?

-- Do you have to make a GST/HST payment?
+- What if I have to make a GST/HST payment?

-- What happens if you file your return late or make a late payment?
+- What happens if I file a return late or make a late payment?

 Different rules apply to financial institutions.